bseltz-cohesity/scripts/python/replicateOldSnapshotsV2/README.md

                              -j 'some job'
 ```

-Then if you are happy with what it will do, add the -c (--commit) switch:
+Then if you are happy with what it will do, add the -x (--commit) switch:

 ```bash
 ./replicateOldSnapshotsV2.py -v mycluster \